badl7/heart_disease-ML_project/README.md

 And we will try to use this methods to fine tune our models.

 #Reference
-* e-book,Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow
+* e-book - Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow
-* 'Introduction to machine Learning' course by Global AI Hub, Trainer Ekrem Serdar Ozturk
+* 'Introduction to machine Learning' course by Global AI Hub, Trainer - Ekrem Serdar Ozturk